netgurru/casestudy-kops-project/development/README.md

-Sure!
-I can help you with that.
-Here's a step-by-step guide to developing a basic web application that meets your requirements.
+Here's a step-by-step guide to developing a basic web application that meets the requirements.

 1. Choose the Technology Stack:
    For this project, we'll use Python for the backend and Flask as the web framework.
 We'll also use Amazon S3 for file storage.
 Here's an overview of the technology stack: